JSON Web Token

 If you select HMAC, you will see the following fields in the Access Profile screen:

-# How to generate a HMAC secret
+# Generate an HMAC secret

 The shared secret can be any value that you select, but for best security, it should be a long value generated by a secure random number generator.
-If you have OpenSSL, you can generate such a secret with the command:

 openssl rand -base64 32